Department of History

 These decisions, which became known as the Insular Cases, determined the shape of America’s new empire, says Katherine Unterman, an assistant professor of history in the College of Liberal Arts.
 The court found that the Constitution does not apply fully in “unincorporated” territories.
 A century later, after the 9/11 attacks, the Supreme Court would rely on these cases as precedent for deciding whether the US government could confine terror suspects at the Guantánamo Bay Detention Camp.

-With her Arts and Humanities Fellowship, Unterman intends to conduct critical archival research to complete a book manuscript titled, After the Insular Cases: Law in the American Empire.
+With her Arts & Humanities Fellowship, Unterman intends to conduct critical archival research to complete a book manuscript titled, After the Insular Cases: Law in the American Empire.
 Her work specifically focuses on the ways that the Insular Cases affected people on the ground in America’s various territories.
 Already, her research has taken her to the National Archives and the Library of Congress in

 Washington, DC, as well as to the Guam Law Library and the Micronesian Area Research Center.